syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNavigationDrawer/position.md

 ---
 layout: post
-title: Position of Drawer in Syncfusion® NavigationDrawer control for Xamarin.iOS
+title: Drawer position configuration for Syncfusion® NavigationDrawer control in Xamarin.iOS
-description: Learn how to set position of the DrawerView panel.
+description: Learn how to configure the position of the DrawerView panel in NavigationDrawer control.
 platform: xamarin.ios
 control: NavigationDrawer
 documentation: ug
 ---

-# Configuring The Drawer In Different Sides
+# Drawer Position Configuration

 The `Position` property specifies the sliding position of the DrawerView panel.
-The `Position` property has the following four options.
+The drawer can be positioned to slide from any of the four screen edges.
+The `Position` property supports the following four options:
 * Left

 * Right